 A person’s capability for gaining and maintaining employment.
 The meaning can be different depending on the perspective taken.
 For the individual, this could mean stability or mobility.
 For the organization, it could mean flexibility.

 The process by which individuals or teams are able to take on decision making responsibilities and operate with a degree of autonomy in their actions.

-Something that enables an organisation to achieve results.
-Enablers are things that an organisation can influence directly and acting on them produces a knock-on impact on the results the organisation achieves for its various stakeholders.
+Something that enables an organization to achieve results.
+Enablers are things that an organization can influence directly and acting on them produces a knock-on impact on the results the organization achieves for its various stakeholders.

 The practice of ensuring that all people receive fair and equal treatment regardless of gender, age, race, nationality, religion, disability or sexual orientation.

 Japanese word meaning “continuous improvement”, commonly used to describe on-going improvement activities in the workplace that leverage the input of people from all areas of the organization.

 An operations management system that focuses on reducing inventories and Work In Progress, having things ready “just in time” for when they are needed.
 Originally based on the use of “kanban” (the Japanese for “signboard”), it is an effective approach to improve productivity.

 A structured approach for product and service development based on customer needs, developed by Noriaki Kano in the 1980s.

 The processes that are of most importance for delivering the strategy and driving the value chain of the organization.

 Knowledge is expertise and skills acquired by a person through experience and education, involving the theoretical and/or practical understanding of a subject.